sunrise-choir/ssb-patchql/README.md

 ### Why the `process` mutation?

 This db will lag behind the offset log and needs calls to `process` to bring the db up to date.
 At first this might seem annoying and that the db should do this automatically.
 But this is a conscious design decision to give the app control of when cpu is used.
-This is very important on resource constrained devices, or even just when starting up the app.
-This is a major pain point in the javascript flume-db implementation that we're avoiding by doing this.
+This is important on resource constrained devices, or even just when starting up the app.
+This is a major pain point in the javascript flume-db implementation that we're learning from.

 ### Why sql?